PaddlePaddle/PaddleSpeech/docs/source/tts/quick_start.md

     ```
     **Must do this before you start to do anything.**
     Set `MAIN_ROOT` as project dir.
 Using `fastspeech2` model as `MODEL`.
-- Main entrypoint
+- Main entry point
     ```bash
     bash run.sh
     ```
-    This is just a demo, please make sure source data have been prepared well and every `step` works well before next `step`.
+    This is just a demo, please make sure source data have been prepared well and every `step` works well before the next `step`.

 The steps in `run.sh` mainly include:
 - source path.
 - preprocess the dataset,
 - train the model.
 - synthesize waveform from metadata.jsonl.
-- synthesize waveform from text file. (in acoustic models)
+- synthesize waveform from a text file. (in acoustic models)
-- inference using static model. (optional)
+- inference using a static model. (optional)

-For more details , you can see `README.md` in examples.
+For more details, you can see `README.md` in examples.

 ## Pipeline of TTS
-This section shows how to use pretrained models provided by TTS and make inference with them.
+This section shows how to use pretrained models provided by TTS and make an inference with them.

-Pretrained models in TTS are provided in a archive.
+Pretrained models in TTS are provided in an archive.
 Extract it to get a folder like this:
 **Acoustic Models:**
 ```text
 checkpoint_name